 Partial Dentures: Partial dentures can replace multiple consecutive missing teeth.
 Also known as fixed dental bridges, partial dentures consist of replacement teeth that are attached to a plastic base with a metal framework.
 When secured with implants, partial dentures are able to replace teeth at the root and provide a more balanced bite.

 Restore multiple teeth or whole arches of teeth at the root with implant-secured dentures.
-Call Dr. Greenberg at 410.686.4646 or schedule a consultation with him on our website.
+Call Dr. Greenberg at 410.686.4646 or schedule a dental exam with him on our website.